Mr-Wood-CS/Computing_Science_Scotland/docs/SI/04-Insertation-Sorts.md

 	If both answers are yes, it means the current player should be placed before the one we’re looking at.

+ 	`Line 11`

- 	Line 11 - This moves the bigger number to the right.
+   	: This moves the bigger number to the right.

+  	`Line 13`

-  	Line 13 - The computer now looks at the next number to the left.
+   	: The computer now looks at the next number to the left.

+ 	`Line 13`

- 	Line 13 - Finally, The computer, when we find the right place for our current number, we put it there.
+   	: Finally, The computer, when we find the right place for our current number, we put it there.